rishi1700/SDS/README.md

 2. save it
 3. select it from the list

-After selecting the node, the app should show node details such as:
+After selecting the node, the app may show basic node details such as:

 - node IP
-- pool name
-- pool size
+- other storage information, depending on what the app receives

 ## Create a Volume